willviles/ember-google-analytics-embed/README.md

 ## Authorization
+There are two ways to authorize users: through the authorization flow, requiring a user to click and authenticate, or via an access token sent from your server.

-Each user will need to have access to the GA account queried and authorize themselves.
-Adding the `ga-embed-authorize` component to your templates will create a 'Sign in to Google Analytics' button and handle authorization automatically:
+Adding the base `ga-embed-authorize` component to your templates will create a 'Sign in to Google Analytics' button and handle the authorization flow automatically:

 ```handlebars
 {{ga-embed-authorize}}